bhourahine/slako-doc/README.md

     * The extended format for *f* electron data

 * v2.0
-    * The transitional standard to include extra data inside the SK files that was previously user supplied to the code parsing these files.
+    * The proposed transitional standard to include extra data inside the SK files that was previously user supplied to the code parsing these files.